saifnoorprottoy/saifnoorprottoy/README.md

-- 👋 I mainly explore/develop various program analysis techniques and large-scale system analysis tools that may serve various purposes depending on the context.

-- 👀 I am an early adopter of the Rust Programming Language (circa 2015) and very recently I have started to use the Clojure Language at the same time I am familiar with the C and Python Programming Languages.
-Besides, I like to read source code, a lot probably because of the nature of the work I do.
-My current/future endeavors include interacting with the inner world of systems like CDN(s), WebAPIs, OS/Hypervisors, eBPF, Netfilter, Compiler(s) & Interpreter(s), Language Libraries, Firmware(s) and io_uring.
+- 👋 I am an independent security researcher currently trying to navigate the security startup realms by building tools and solutions by engaging various methodologies.
+Besides I am also working as a vulnerability researcher (Hypervisor and Container Focused, mostly ) and bounty hunter for my livelihood and to support my startups at the same time.

+- 👀 Academically I am inclined towards language based security and designing programming language technologies that can be used for security analysis and deals with things like memory safety.

+- ✨ I am an early adapter of Rust (2015).
+Besides I am using Python and Clojure for my mundane tasks.
+Did I mention Weird Machines??

-- ✨ I am very much obssesed with Startups.
-Having said that, I am a huge fan of electronic music and might also become an electronic musician one day.
+-  👉 I pretty much obsessed with Startups.
+Having said all of that, I am a huge fan of electronic music and might also become an electronic musician one day.

 - 🌱 Thank you for your kind visit! :D Have a nice day!